Erling Folkvord: 1999 to the 2003 elections

-By February 2001 the Workers' Communist Party proposed making Folkvord the new leader of the Red Electoral Alliance, since Myhre would resign if he was elected to parliament.
+By February 2001, the Workers' Communist Party proposed making Folkvord the new leader of the Red Electoral Alliance, since Myhre would resign if he was elected to parliament.
 While the majority of the members wanted a female leader after the departure of Myhre, his supporters were perfectly aware that Folkvord could lose the nomination and a campaign was started to make him deputy leader.
 The main problem for Folkvord's opposition was his close ties to the Workers' Communist Party.
-At the convention Myhre was re-elected the party's party leader, with Folkvord and Chris Hartmann stepping in as the party's new deputy leaders.
+At the convention, Myhre was re-elected the party's party leader, with Folkvord and Chris Hartmann stepping in as the party's new deputy leaders.
 Myhre did not become a member of parliament.

-By March 2003 Myhre had resigned as leader and Torstein Dahle was elected as his successor.
-Dahle had been the leading figure of the Red Electoral Alliance in Hordaland since the 1990s.
+By March 2003, Myhre had resigned as leader and Torstein Dahle was elected as his successor.
+Dahle was the leading figure of the Red Electoral Alliance in Hordaland since the 1990s.
 When commenting on his resignation, Myhre commented on his 2001 election in Oslo saying "it is sad to resign after a bad election".
 During the 2003 local elections three different polls showed that the Red Electoral Alliance was close to earning three seats on the Oslo City Council.
-Folkvord stated that if the party managed to earn one extra seat, he would use try removing the right-wing Conservative Party from power and replace them with a more left-wing "leaning choice" – such as the Labour Party or the Socialist Left Party.
+Folkvord stated that if the party managed to earn one extra seat, he would use it to try removing the right-wing Conservative Party from power and replace them with a more left-wing "leaning choice", such as the Labour Party or the Socialist Left Party.
 The party increased its vote by 0.1%, earning the party 3.1% of the popular vote in Oslo.
 The party was not able to win a third seat, retaining the two they held.